 In younger people: Multiple sclerosis Multiple Sclerosis (MS) In multiple sclerosis, patches of myelin (the substance that covers most nerve fibers) and underlying nerve fibers in the brain, optic nerves, and spinal cord are damaged or destroyed.
 The cause... read more (both eyes are often affected)

 Less common causes of internuclear ophthalmoplegia include Lyme disease Lyme Disease Lyme disease is a tick-transmitted infection caused by Borrelia species, primarily by Borrelia burgdorferi and sometimes by Borrelia mayonii in the United States.
-These spiral-shaped bacteria... read more , neurosyphilis Tertiary (third, or late) syphilis Syphilis is a sexually transmitted disease caused by the bacteria Treponema pallidum.
-Syphilis can occur in three stages of symptoms, separated by periods of apparent good health.
-It begins... read more , tumors, head injuries Overview of Head Injuries Head injuries that involve the brain are particularly concerning.
+These... read more , neurosyphilis Tertiary (third, or late) syphilis , tumors, head injuries Overview of Head Injuries Head injuries that involve the brain are particularly concerning.
 Common causes of head injuries include falls, motor vehicle crashes, assaults, and mishaps during sports and recreational activities... read more , nutritional deficiencies such as Wernicke encephalopathy Wernicke Encephalopathy Wernicke encephalopathy is a brain disorder that causes confusion, eye problems, and loss of balance and results from thiamin deficiency.
-Wernicke encephalopathy is caused by a severe deficiency... read more , and certain drugs, such as phenothiazines (which are antipsychotic drugs Antipsychotic Drugs Psychosis refers to symptoms such as delusions, hallucinations, disorganized thinking and speech, and bizarre and inappropriate motor behavior that indicate loss of contact with reality.
-A number... read more ), opioids, and tricyclic antidepressants Heterocyclic (including tricyclic) antidepressants Agomelatine, a new type of antidepressant, is a possible treatment for major depressive episodes.
-Several types of drugs can be used to treat depression: Selective serotonin reuptake inhibitors... read more .
+Wernicke encephalopathy is caused by a severe deficiency... read more , and certain drugs, such as phenothiazines (which are antipsychotic medications Antipsychotic Drugs Psychosis refers to symptoms such as delusions, hallucinations, disorganized thinking and speech, and bizarre and inappropriate motor behavior that indicate loss of contact with reality.
+A number... read more ), opioids, and tricyclic antidepressants Heterocyclic (including tricyclic) antidepressants Several types of medications can be used to treat depression: Selective serotonin reuptake inhibitors (SSRIs) Norepinephrine-dopamine reuptake inhibitors, serotonin modulators, and serotonin-norepinephrine... read more .

 Horizontal (side-to-side) eye movements are impaired, but vertical (up-and-down) eye movements are not.
 The affected eye cannot turn inward, but it can turn outward.
 When only one eye is affected and a person looks to the side opposite the affected eye, the following happens: